-Basically, your gut is the frontline of defense of your immune system, which is constantly being exposed to toxins, chemicals, pesticide residues, bacteria and more.
+Basically, your gut is the frontline of defense of your immune system, which is constantly being exposed to toxins, chemicals, pesticide residues, bacteria, and more.
 The processes that take place in your gut can affect your central nervous system, brain, and even your moods.
-The microbiota are the various collections of microbes that live in and on your body and significantly influence how your body operates.
+The microbiota is the various collections of microbes that live in and on your body and significantly influence how your body operates.
 There are almost 1,000 species of microbial organisms called microbiome in the human gastrointestinal tract which are greater than the number of cells in our bodies.
 The microbiome is directly involved in most of our daily metabolic functions.
 Everything you consume can influence the composition of your microbiota.
-Stress, age, gender, health status, geography and many other factors can as well.
+Stress, age, gender, health status, geography, and many other factors can as well.

 The Enteric Nervous System

 Your Enteric Nervous system or ENS, is hidden in the walls of your digestive system and is the link between your digestion, mood, and health.
 Its main job is controlling digestion and releasing enzymes that break down food and control blood flow that helps with nutrient absorption and elimination.
-The ENS triggers can create big emotional shifts in patients suffering with IBS, constipation, diarrhea, bloating, pain and an upset stomach and researchers are learning that irritation in the gastrointestinal system may send signals to the central nervous system and create mood swings and changes.
+The ENS triggers can create big emotional shifts in patients suffering from IBS, constipation, diarrhea, bloating, pain and an upset stomach and researchers are learning that irritation in the gastrointestinal system may send signals to the central nervous system and create mood swings and changes.
 Currently, a higher percentage of people with IBS and GI tract diseases develop anxiety and depression and it is estimated that approximately 30 to 40 percent of the population suffers from functional bowel problems at some point in their lives.

 GI Effects Testing

 The GI Effects Comprehensive Stool Profile is an important clinical tool in the management of symptoms and illnesses associated with a compromised GI tract.
 The GI Effects test is a stool test that measures premiere biomarkers of gastrointestinal function.
-It measures how your digestive system is performing, if there is inflammation, the general gut microbiome and how your GI health is affecting not only your gut heath but your overall health as well.
-The test will also show if there are specific pathogens present that may be causing illness, the balance of commensal and beneficial bacteria that may be contributing to symptoms and risk factors relating to the microbiome.
+It measures how your digestive system is performing, if there is inflammation, the general gut microbiome, and how your GI health is affecting not only your gut health but your overall health as well.
+The test will also show if there are specific pathogens present that may be causing illness, the balance of commensal and beneficial bacteria that may be contributing to symptoms, and risk factors relating to the microbiome.

 When should the GI Effects Comprehensive Stool Profile be considered?

-GI Effects assesses three critical areas of gut health: digestive function, gut inflammation, and the gut microbiome—areas affecting not only GI health, but overall health as well.
-For patients with symptoms that may have gastrointestinal dysfunction as their root cause, comprehensive stool diagnostics provide an effective tool for gaining clinical insight into next steps.
+GI Effects assesses three critical areas of gut health: digestive function, gut inflammation, and the gut microbiome—areas affecting not only GI health but overall health as well.
+For patients with symptoms that may have gastrointestinal dysfunction as their root cause, comprehensive stool diagnostics provide an effective tool for gaining clinical insight into the next steps.
 When a patient is experiencing digestive issues or abnormalities or other autoimmune conditions, GI Effects Testing may help to open the door to recovery.